 Blogging is the comfort blanket.
 A way of making change more bearable, enjoyable even.
 Opening up a world of opportunity.

 This is one of the reasons Allison Saucier-Laney started blogging.
-She’s the driving force behind Life With Laneys, a Hatch A Blog student and proud Mom who’s made the adventurous move to Spain with her 3 children.
+She’s the driving force behind Life With Laneys, and a proud Mom who’s made the adventurous move to Spain with her 3 children.